 October 16, 2013

 I walked into the Highpoint State Park Headquarters and over to a small open window that opened into an office area.
-Vicki walked towards me asking if she could help, and as I opened my mouth to ask a question big tears began to roll down my face.
-I held up a finger and turned my back to her, hearing her say “oh no.”
+Vicki walked towards me, asking if she could help, and as I opened my mouth to ask a question, big tears began to roll down my face.
+I held up a finger and turned my back to her, hearing her say, “oh no.”

 I love to hike, but now it was time to take care of responsibilities, move forward, and see what came next.
 Hiking has been a part of my life for as long as I can remember.
 I’ve hiked the PCT, CDT, AT, and other long trails.
 Although I would not finish the Appalachian Trail this time, I knew I would eventually return.